top of page

 Aspect Ratio and Resolution

 First things first: your video has to be in a 9:16 vertical aspect ratio.
-This is a non-negotiable requirement because it’s meant to fill the entire screen of a smartphone perfectly.
-If you're familiar with creating Instagram Stories or TikTok videos, you're already on the right track.
-Anything else, like a square or a wide video, will be rejected outright.
+This is a mandatory requirement: the Canvas is designed to fill the full portrait screen of a smartphone.
+If you create content for Instagram Stories or TikTok, you're already working in the right format.
+Square or widescreen videos are rejected automatically—no exceptions.

 When it comes to resolution, your video needs a minimum height of 720 pixels.
-While that’s the baseline, I always recommend exporting at a higher quality like 1080p (1080x1920 pixels).
-This makes sure your visual stays sharp and professional on modern high-res screens, avoiding that grainy or pixelated look nobody wants.
+While that’s the baseline, I always recommend exporting at a higher quality like 1080p (1080x1920 pixels.
+While 720px is the minimum accepted height, exporting at 1080p (1080x1920 pixels) is strongly recommended.
+Higher resolution keeps your visual sharp on modern high-density screens and avoids a pixelated or blurry appearance.

 Duration and File Format

-The length of your Canvas is just as critical.
-The sweet spot is anywhere between 3 and 8 seconds long.
+The Canvas duration must be between 3 and 8 seconds.
+It is designed as a short, looping visual—not a music video clip.
+A file shorter than 3 seconds or even a single frame over 8 seconds will fail to upload.3 and 8 seconds long.
 It's designed to be a short, looping visual hook—not a full-blown music video.
 If it’s shorter than 3 seconds or a fraction of a second over 8, the upload will fail.

-Spotify is also picky about the file format, only accepting MP4 files for Canvas uploads.
-If you have a video in another format like MOV, GIF, or AVI, you’ll need to convert it to MP4 before you can add it to your Spotify for Artists profile.
-This makes sense when you consider that a huge chunk of Spotify's user base—over 70% of all streams globally—comes from mobile devices.
-You can dive deeper into these user trends with the latest Spotify statistics.
+Spotify only accepts MP4 files for Canvas uploads.
+If you have a video in another format like MOV, GIF, or AVI, you’ll need to convert it to MP4 before you can add it to your Spotify for Artists files for Canvas uploads.
+If your video is in another format—MOV, GIF, AVI, or anything else—convert it to MP4 before attempting to upload through Spotify for Artists.
+This requirement reflects the platform's mobile-first reality: over 70% of all Spotify streams globally come from mobile devices.
+You can explore these trends further in the latest Spotify statistics.

 Navigating Content Guidelines and Restrictions